matheus-pereira/elric/website/versioned_docs/version-25.x/CLI.md

 ### `--config=<path>`

 Alias: `-c`.
-The path to a Jest config file specifying how to find and execute tests.
+The path to a elric config file specifying how to find and execute tests.
 If no `rootDir` is set in the config, the directory containing the config file is assumed to be the `rootDir` for the project.
-This can also be a JSON-encoded value which Jest will use as configuration.
+This can also be a JSON-encoded value which elric will use as configuration.

 ### `--coverage[=<boolean>]`